effector/patronum/src/spread/readme.md

 - When `source` is triggered with **object**, extract `field` from data, and trigger `target`
 - `targets` can have multiple properties
-- If `source` is triggered with not object, nothing will be happen.
+- If the `source` was triggered with non-object, nothing would be happening
 - If `source` is triggered with object but without propertpy `field`, target for this `field` will not be triggered

 ### Arguments